 - Aggression, even in those with no history of violence or aggressive behavior

-- Physical dependence on the drug as well as a mental dependence which prevents the person from functioning at work or school without taking Valium
+- Physical dependence on the drug as well as a mental dependence

-Who’s at Risk?
+Who is at Risk?

 Anyone who takes Valium, especially when it’s being taken against a doctor’s recommendations or without a prescription, can become addicted.
 For this reason, it’s very important to only take this medication under a doctor’s supervision, and exactly as directed.
-Additionally, some individuals are more likely to become addicted than others:
+Additionally, some individuals are more likely to become addicted than others.

 - Taking the drug to normally function throughout the day

-- Compulsive intake of Valium
+- Compulsive intake of Diazepam

 - Behavioral changes and aggression

-- Unsuccessfully trying to stop taking Valium
+- Unsuccessfully trying to stop taking Diazepam

-- You can’t function without the drug
+- Inability to function without the drug

-- You’ve tried to quit unsuccessfully
+- They’ve tried to quit unsuccessfully

 Ways to tell if a loved one is addicted: